Treatment of Paracetamol Overdose

 - Pregnancy - patients who are pregnant can be treated using this protocol.
 Their toxic dose (mg/kg) should be calculated using their booking or pre-pregnancy weight.
 The drug dose should be calculated using their current weight.

-- Paediatric - this protocol dose not apply to patients <16years old.
+- Paediatric - this protocol does not apply to patients <16years old.
 See TOXBASE (password required) for paediatric dosing table.

 - Overdose from IV paracetamol - this protocol does not apply, seek advice from NPIS (0344 892 0111).